davidpricedev/adventOfCode2021Golang/README.md

 Generally a very verbose, clunky language.
 Strong types combined with no type coercion into strings and no easy ways to manipulate lists means you waste a lot of real estate on type conversions.

+Go's rigidity is in many ways perfectly antagonistic to all things FP.
+It isn't so much that go makes it hard to do FP, go makes it entirely impossible - largely because it doesn't support flexible generics.
+This forces you to think procedurally instead of functionally.

 ### Things I don't like

 - imports and conventions for package naming are very verbose and not immediately obvious